 Europe's migration crisis in 25 photos

-Refugees rescued off the Libyan coast get their first sight of Sardinia as they sail in the Mediterranean Sea toward Cagliari, Italy, on Thursday, September 3.
+Refugees rescued off the Libyan coast get their first sight of Sardinia as they sail in the Mediterranean Sea toward Cagliari, Italy, in September 2015.

-A Belgian sailor throws life vests to refugees during a search-and-rescue mission off the Libyan coast in June 2015.

-Afghan migrants sit next to drying laundry at the Galatsi Olympic Hall in Athens, Greece, on Wednesday, November 4.

 Europe's migration crisis in 25 photos